Imaging Sciences Nuclear Medicine

 Education

 To become a radiographer, you must complete an accredited radiography program.
-These programs typically take two years to complete, leading to an associate degree.
-Radiography programs may include coursework in anatomy and physiology, radiobiology, medical imaging physics, and patient care.
-In addition to classroom instruction, radiography programs include hands-on imaging techniques training.
+These programs typically take 2 years to complete and lead to an associate degree.
+Radiography programs may include coursework in anatomy and physiology, radiobiology, medical imaging physics and patient care.
+In addition to classroom instruction, radiography programs include training in hands-on imaging techniques.
 After completing a radiography program, you must also obtain licensure in the state where you plan to work.

 Job Responsibilities